|

 The foundational healing verse in Scripture — spiritual healing through Christ's sacrifice, with implications for all dimensions of healing.

-"Heal me, Lord, and I will be healed; save me and I will be saved, for you are the one I praise."
+"Heal me, O LORD, and I shall be healed; save me, and I shall be saved: for thou art my praise."

 A direct, honest prayer for healing — Scripture itself teaches us it's appropriate to ask God for healing.